 The column headed ‘Inspect’ requires the number of inspections – this will give you an idea as to how much confidence you can have in each line of data.

 Fill in the queen age.
 This can be confusing.
-I just take the year the queen was born as year 1 etc.
+I just take the year the queen was born as year 1 etc. Longevity is a good trait and should be factored into your considerations.

 The other columns are for queen identifiers.
 If you have those systems in place you won’t need me to explain them to you.